Technologicat/mcpyrate/README.md

 The `ast.Expr` node is taken into account in `mcpyrate.splicing.splice_statements`, as well as in `with a` in `mcpyrate.quotes`.
 Both of them specifically remove the `ast.Expr` when splicing statements into quoted code.

 To see whether this could be the problem, use `unparse(tree, debug=True, color=True)` to print out also invisible AST nodes.
 (The `color=True` is optional, but recommended for terminal output; it enables syntax highlighting.)
-The `step_expansion` macro will also print out invisible nodes (actually by using `unparse` with those settings).
+The macro `mcpyrate.debug.step_expansion` will also print out invisible nodes (actually by using `unparse` with those settings).

 #### Wrong unquote operator